 If a financial asset carried at amortized cost has a variable interest rate, the discount rate for measuring any impairment loss is the current EIR, adjusted for the original credit risk premium.
 The calculation of the present value of the estimated future cash flows of a collateralized financial asset reflects the cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether or not foreclosure is probable.
-The carrying amount of the asset is reduced through the use of an allowance account and the amount of loss is charged to the statement of income under 'provision for impairment and credit losses'.
+The carrying amount of the statement of income under 'provision for impairment and credit losses'.
 Interest income continues to be recognized based on the original EIR of the asset.
 The financial assets, together with the associated allowance accounts, are written off when there is no realistic prospect of future recovery and all collateral has been realized.